+A gap between projected asset renewals, planned asset renewals and funding indicates that further work is required to manage required service levels and funding to eliminate any funding gap.
 Council will manage the 'gap' by developing this asset management plan to provide guidance on future service levels and resources required to provide these services, and to help reduce the implication of funding gaps that include decreased asset values, poor quality and reliability and increased maintenance and renewal costs and failure to meet the needs of the community.
 Council's long term financial plan covers the first 10 years of the 20 year planning period.
-The total maintenance and capital renewal expenditure required over the 10 years is \$9 850 000.
-Estimated maintenance and capital renewal expenditure in year 1 is \$ 1 329 000.
-The 10 year sustainability index is 1.35.
+The total maintenance and capital renewal expenditure required over the 10 years is \$94,380,000.
+The estimated planned maintenance and capital renewal expenditure is \$4,396,000 per annum.
+The 10 year sustainability index is 0.47.